SvetozarP/CPlusPlusSoftUni/README.md

    - `04ConditionalStatementsExercise/ConditionalStatementsExercise.sln` for advanced conditional statements exercises
    - `05ConditionalStatementsAdvanced/05ConditionalStatementsAdvanced.sln` for advanced conditional statements with switch statements
    - `06ConditionalStatementsAdvancedEx/06ConditionalStatementsAdvancedEx.sln` for comprehensive conditional statements practice
+   - `08ForLoopEx/08ForLoopEx.sln` for for loop exercises and array processing
 2. Select the project you want to run
 3. Build and run the project (F5 or Ctrl+F5)